The Dreams of National Kale Day

 The carbon trading market is heating up again, and a lot of people who have been figuring out ways to grab carbon dioxide out of the air are back in the game.
 California’s John Wick may well be at the head of the pack.

-By CHARLIE SILER
+Written by CHARLIE SILER

 The Lost Prophet of California Agriculture